zuzanapiarova/IU-mobile-app/README.md

    - Mac:     ipconfig getifaddr en0
    - Linux:   hostname -I"
    - Windows: ipconfig"
-   `EXPO_PUBLIC_API_URL=http://192.168.0.1:3000`
+   `EXPO_PUBLIC_API_URL=http://192.168.x.y:3000`
-   Also ensure the mobile device is connected to teh same LAN as the device running the backend
+   Ensure the mobile device is connected to teh same LAN as the device running the backend

 4. If not present, generate the android folder with the following command and change to created directory `npx expo prebuild --platform android`